Dr. Pelè & The HAPPINESS

 When COVID-19 ravaged the world and imposed its pandemic on human beings, it had no clue how hard the world would fight back via doctors, nurses, teachers, and people from all walks of life.
-As the pandemic era (hopefully) draws close to its end, this song is a tribute to the heroism of millions and in respect for those who didn't make it.
-It begins with a scene in my wife—Dr. Reki's—ER room.
+As the pandemic era (hopefully) draws close to its end, 'We Are Love' is a tribute to the heroism of millions and in respect for those who didn't make it.
+It begins with a scene in my wife's—Dr. Reki's—ER room.
 (She is the one on the left).

 No matter our endeavor or vocation, if we focus on getting better, one day at a time, we will one day wake up in shock at the foot of the mountain we have moved.
 The greatest secret of success is to have the determination and patience for 'Gettin' Better', every single day.

 Sometimes the path to success involves letting go of the things that do not serve us.
 But letting go can be hard.
 My traumatic childhood and the loss of my father at an early age has left me in a paradigm where letting go of anything is difficult.
 Thankfully, we can help our subconscious mind get the message, and help us when necessary, to just 'Let Go'.

 Give Us Freedom

 As buildings burned and rioters chanted, I couldn't help but realize that the common, human element we all feel, regardless of color, gender, or ethnic heritage, is the desire for freedom.
 The riots on TV inspired this song, but it's always been in every heart.
 This is what we want.
 As Cinque demanded in the movie 'Amistad'..."Give Us Free!"